tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

 During development it is common to use print statements.
 Rather than delete these when you are done, turn them into log statements so that you can use them for debugging in the future.

-1. Use the Python logging module to get a logger for this module:
+1. Use the Python logging module to setup logging in :file:`controllers.py`:

 .. code-block:: python